KiandaBPM/docs/content/docs/low-code/custom-connector/steps-to-create - Copy.md

 The URLs for metadata, test and query can be edited here too.
 The Metadata, Test and Query URL's can be populated when the microservice is created, see [Create a Microservice](/docs/low-code/custom-connector/create-microservice/) link for more details.

-For example when your Microservice is running you should receive an output similar to the following shown using Azure functions:
+For example when your Microservice is running you should receive an output similar to the following shown using Azure functions and use these URLs in the **Connector Settings tab**.

 ![Azure function URLs](/images/azure-function-urls.jpg)